vxlang/vxlang-page/README.md

 ## Deploying the full version:

-To deploy the full version of VXLANG beta, follow these guidelines:
 - The full version of VXLANG beta is free software.
 The download link will only be shared if you tell us exactly what you're going to use it for (like developing a software application or game).
 - For research purposes, we ask that you use the free version.
 - E-Mail: 0x999h@gmail.com